-The purpose of computer science is to investigate algorithms, design efficiency, and implementation and application of computer systems to the problems of businesses and government.
-The goal of a computer scientist is to maintain and create the most effective computer systems possible using the most current technology available.
+The goal of a computer scientist is to create and maintain effective computer systems possible using the most current technology available.

 The B.S. in Computer Science prepares you to meet this goal by giving you a solid foundation in not only system programming, database management, and data visualization, but also the unique and evolving fields of computer game development and cybersecurity.
 You’ll learn to use algorithms, design efficiencies, and computer system applications to improve the productivity of businesses, industry, education, and government—wherever there is a computer, there is a need for computer scientists.